decyphertek-io/decyphertek/docs/FireZone.md

 Security Configurations:
 ------------------------

+    Note:
     For production deployments of Firezone, we recommend you disable local authentication altogether by setting default['firezone']['authentication']['local']['enabled'] = false
     (Omnibus-based deployments) or LOCAL_AUTH_ENABLED=false (Docker-based deployments).
+    * Please make sure to promote a non-local user as admin first, so you can still login.
+    $ sudo vim /etc/firezone/firezone.rb

 Adding Users
 ------------